eworm-de/pacredir/README.md

 (The escape sequence `\032` represents a space.)

+Optionally add `--interface='interface'` here if you want to query on a specific interface only.

 For details on the services you can query each:

     resolvectl service --legend='false' --interface='interface' 'pacserve on host._pacserve._tcp.local'